GodotVR/godot_arcore/SETUP.md

 ### 2. Compiling the Plugin

-- Navigate back to your repositories folder and clone the ARCore plugin repository and the needed branch `make_this_work`
+- Navigate back to your repositories folder and clone the ARCore plugin repository

-  `git clone --branch make_this_work git@github.com:GodotVR/godot_arcore.git && cd godot_arcore`
+  `git clone git@github.com:GodotVR/godot_arcore.git && cd godot_arcore`

 - Change into the godot_arcore repository and initialise the needed c++ submodules for the plugin